ludox808/projets-hospisoc/README.md

 ## Building and deploying

+Most of the pages in this repository are plain HTML that you can edit directly.
+The **FLISP** project is different: it is a small React application built in a separate repository.
+You need to compile that React app before copying the result here.

+Steps to build the React app:

+1. In the `flisp-app` source folder run `npm install` once to install dependencies.
+2. Execute `npm run build`.
+A `build/` directory is created.
+3. Copy the contents of this `build/` directory into the `Flisp2/` folder of this repository, overwriting the old files.

-The site is fully static—no build step is required.
-Update the HTML files and push the changes to the main branch.
-GitHub Pages will automatically deploy the latest revision.
+After copying the compiled output, commit and push the changes to the `main` branch.
+GitHub Pages will then publish the new version.

-To preview locally, open `index.html` in your browser or run a small HTTP server, for example:
+To preview the site locally, open `index.html` or run a minimal HTTP server:

 ```bash
 python3 -m http.server
 ```

+## Static versus generated content

+* `index.html`, `eladeb3/` and `transports-dialyse/` are maintained as plain
+  static HTML files.
+* `Flisp2/` is generated from a separate React project and should contain only the compiled build output.

 ## Custom domain